apekshapriya/Cooking_Activity_Classification/README.md

 Some detais of the final dataset:

 Total samples:  291

 Stir Samples: 127

 Add Ingredients Sample: 87

 Nothing Samples:  77

-If required the dataset that was used for training can be accessed from [here](https://drive.google.com/drive/folders/1QWs9cNZ-_InbOgmaW0jwdbA54rjILfs-?usp=sharing)
+If required, dataset that was used for training can be accessed from [here](https://drive.google.com/drive/folders/1QWs9cNZ-_InbOgmaW0jwdbA54rjILfs-?usp=sharing)

 To create the dataset: